faux-eccles/McLogManager/README.md

 updateDB.rb

 This file is used to populate the ipdb.csv file that is used as the data base.
-It will save the IP and then the user name seperated by a ','.
+It will save the IP and then the user name seperated by a comma.
 Each entry will be put on a new line.

 Usage: